• Skip to main content

 Nimit Nigam - camel silhouette

-Frame your subject.
+Frame your silhouette photography subject.

 In situations where simplicity is difficult or impossible, you’ll need to use other compositional techniques to make sure your silhouette is immediately noticeable.
 These techniques can help create a sense of order with your silhouette at the center.